Fear Street Super Chiller #1: Party Summer

 Complaints aside, it was a fun read.
 I was trying to find a Dungeons & Dragons Alignment Chart of famous butlers like Alfred Pennyworth and Geoffrey Butler for the final image, but I don’t think I know enough butlers to make one on my own.
 So I opted for this image of Hanson from Scary Movie 2, as he is the best representation of Martin that I could think of.

-For the scoring of each book I decided to rate them based on 5 criteria worth 1 point each.
-Those criteria are Concept, Execution, Character, Scare Factor, and Originality.
+For the scoring of each book, I decided to rate them based on five criteria worth 2 points each.
+I then split that in two to give it a rating out of 5 stars.
+Those criteria are Concept (the overall idea), Execution (the mechanics of storytelling), Character (the protagonists, antagonists, and villains), Scare Factor (from a childhood standpoint), and Originality (subversion and reliance on genre tropes).
 Based on GoodReads aggregate ratings, Party Summer is ranked 12th of 13 among the Super Chillers, and 66th among the 79 distinct Fear Street books, placing it in the bottom tier of both series.
 It should be noted that the series ranking for the Fear Street books is a bit skewed in favor of the later books in the series, most likely due to the drop in popularity in the late 90s.
 The books in the latter half of the series have a significantly lower number of ratings, which (I’m hypothesizing) is due to superfans being unchecked by more critical voices.